-- 6.7 Ignoring the two PPP schemes for the time being, which we cover later, the authority increased its CFR by £35.9m between 2008 and 2018 for which no records are held and by a further £0.1m in 2018/19 and 2019/20. - 6.8 Officers advise that the expenditure was most likely on equipment with an asset life of ten years.
-This leaves a maximum of four years remaining in 2024 for the pre-2018 expenditure. - 6.9 We therefore recommend charging MRP on the annuity asset life basis over four, five and six years respectively for the pre-2018, 2018/19 and 2019/20 expenditure, using interest rates of 1.54%, 1.82% and 1.78% respectively, being the average PWLB annuity rates for ten year loans for those financial years.
-Expenditure on PPP schemes - 6.10 MRP is being made on the two PPP schemes on a straight-line basis over the contract lives.
+- 6.7 Ignoring the two PPP schemes for the time being, which we cover later, the authority increased its CFR by £35.9m between 2008 and 2018 for which no records are held and by a further £0.1m in 2018/19 and 2019/20. - 6.8 It is unclear whether this relates to equipment with short (5-10 year) or property with longer (25-50 year) asset lives. - 6.9 We therefore recommend charging MRP on the annuity asset life basis over ten years using an interest rates of 4.93% being the average PWLB annuity rates for ten year loans in 2023/24.

+Expenditure on PPP schemes

+- 6.10 MRP is being made on the two PPP schemes on a straight-line basis over the contract lives.
 However, unlike a lease where the assets are usually returned at the end of the contract, with PPP schemes the authority retains the assets.
 MRP should therefore be spread over the longer asset life instead. - 6.11 Officers have advised that the assets for both schemes are expected to remain in use for five year after the contracts end.
 MRP normally starts the year after the asset becomes operational and therefore the final charge can be made six years after the contract end date.

 - 6.12 Again, the annuity basis is the most appropriate.
-With PPP schemes, the implicit interest rate in the leases can be used, which is 6.09% for the Gilmoss MRF and 3.02% for the RRC. - 6.13 The PPP liability for the RRC scheme increases each year with lifecycle capital expenditure.
+With PPP schemes, the implicit interest rate in the leases can be used, which is 19.64% for the WMRC scheme and 12.45% for the RRC scheme. - 6.13 The PPP liability for the RRC scheme was previously planned to increase each year with lifecycle capital expenditure.
 The current MRP method spreads the entire MRP charge over a straight line, meaning that £11.5m MRP has been made in the past on expenditure that has not yet been incurred.
-We suggest correcting this as a reduction in the overall MRP charge over four years; this time period will offset the additional costs from the £35.9m unknown expenditure identified above. - 6.14 Note that these calculations for the PPP schemes have been completed before consideration of the impact of the new IFRS 16 accounting standard.
+We suggest correcting this as a reduction in the overall MRP charge.
+It is now planned to charge lifecycle capital expenditure to revenue. - 6.14 Note that these calculations for the PPP schemes have been completed before consideration of the impact of the new IFRS 16 accounting standard.
 This is likely to result in more of the unitary charge being spread over the asset lives via MRP, leading to a further savings over the contract life.